ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The licence file contains the following information:
 - Invoice address of the Benefactor Circle member
-- End date of the membership
+- Date until the licence is valid
 - DNS domain name, SID and maximum number of members for one or multiple licence groups

 To use the licence file, just add two parameters to your call of Set-OutlookSignatures.ps1: